Emil2010/pokaylib/README.md

 # pokaylib
-This project aims to be a Pokemon "engine" written in C with [raylib](https://github.com/raysan5/raylib).
+This project aims to be a Pokemon clone written in C with [raylib](https://github.com/raysan5/raylib).
+The first goal is to make a Pokemon Crystal clone (2D is easier), then implement each generation style from the 1st gen to the 5th.

 ## Structure
 pokaylib's organization is such that: